rustwasm/wasm-bindgen/guide/src/introduction.md

 recommended to start by reading the [Game of Life tutorial][gol].
 If you're curious about `wasm-pack`, you can find that [documentation here][wasm-pack].

-The `wasm-bindgen` tool is sort of half polyfill for features like the [host bindings proposal][host] and half features for empowering high-level interactions between JS and wasm-compiled code (currently mostly from Rust).
+The `wasm-bindgen` tool is sort of half polyfill for features like the [component model proposal][component-model] and half features for empowering high-level interactions between JS and wasm-compiled code (currently mostly from Rust).
 More specifically this project allows JS/wasm to communicate with strings, JS objects, classes, etc, as opposed to purely integers and floats.
 Using